tramitit/guides/en/austria/name_change_application.md

 ---
-title: "Name Change Application"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: "How to Change Your Name in Austria"
+- Austria
+date: '2024-06-07'
-description: "This is a comprehensive guide about how to change your name in Austria, including the detailed procedure, required documents, service providers and relevant tips."
+description: Learn the steps for legal name change in Austria, including required documents and providers who can assist.
+Understand the intricate process and fees involved.
 draft: false
+meta_title: 'Austrian Name Change Application: Process, Documents, Providers'
+title: 'Austrian Name Change Application: Process, Documents, Providers'
-translationKey: "austria-name_change_application"
+translationKey: austria-name_change_application
 ---

 ## Description
 ### What is it?
 A Name Change Application is a legal process in Austria for individuals who wish to change their legal first or last name.